 Texting and driving is a big issue today, and it is only becoming more important from a health and safety standpoint.
 While it’s an issue for anyone on the road today, the concern multiplies exponentially for as a business owner or as someone in upper management, now is the time to start thinking about how crucial this issue is too.
-Instead of simply repeating the same old “no distracted driving” mantra over and over, we’ve put together 10 reasons why you should put a stop this dangerous practice among your employees and fleet.
+Instead of simply repeating the same old “no distracted driving” mantra over and over, we’ve put together 10 reasons why you should put a stop to this dangerous practice among your employees and fleet.

 1. Protect your employees’ health & safety

 Putting a stop to distracted driving will keep your employees as safe as possible and creates a work environment that puts worker health and safety at the forefront.

 2. It’s easy to be proactive